-Generical Taxonomie enterprise job enterprise service of job
+Generical Taxonomy enterprise job enterprise service of job

+Generical Form MLM: Taxr,s,o1 = Taxinomy region, state, observation1

-For each object created we have a level and for each object many stuff of the taxinomy could be used
+For each object created we have a level represent by a column and for each column a stuff of the taxonomy could be used

-In order to make possible this stuff we could make for each type of object a table in order to compare an object between another object of the same type. (like job, service,…)
+In order to make possible this stuff we could make for each type of object a table in order to compare an object between another object of the same type. (like job, service,)

-Once a table is made for an object, we can observe a dissmiliraty measure, reporting differences between the differents columns.
+Once a table is made for an object, we can observe a dissimilarity measure, reporting differences between the different columns.

 In the end, we can make a graphics thanks to the dissimilarity measure to make a graphics of point of reference for each object.